Cybersecurity is a Shared Responsibility

 5. Comply with all laws and regulations

 Companies are required by law to follow all privacy and compliance regulations.
-These regulations exist to provide additional security for sensitive data, such as FERPA, HIPAA, and GLBA.
+These regulations exist to provide additional security for sensitive data, such as GDPR, FERPA, HIPAA, PCI DSS, and GLBA.
 Non-compliance endangers not only the sensitive information of a company and its employees, but its customers as well, and can result in financial penalties, or worse.

 Ask questions about where your sensitive data is being stored – location – private or public cloud – and the credentials of the data centers that your data resides in.